Leon-LCC/Personal-website/data/Markdown/post/note-GD.md

 # Gradient Descent Algorithms

+(Work In Progress, I will update this note when I have time.)

 In this note, I will introduce the mathematical foundations of gradient descent algorithms, with a focus on analyzing the convergence rate of these algorithms for convex optimization problems.

-Basically, I will walk you through the relevant definitions, theorems, and proofs step by step.
-I hope this note can help you (and me) better understand the mathematical foundations of gradient descent algorithms.
+Basically, I will go through the relevant definitions, theorems, and proofs step by step.
+I hope this note can help me (and you) better understand the mathematical foundations of gradient descent algorithms.

 The note is organized as follows: